fandora-network/docs/docs/home/architecture/contracts/staking.md

     - This will lock your assets in Stack Manager.
     - If another potential validator stakes more than your stake then locked tokens will be returned back to you.
     - Again, Stake more to win this Auction.
-- At the end of the auction period, the highest bidder wins and becomes a Validator on Polygon's Network.
+- At the end of the auction period, the highest bidder wins and becomes a Validator on fandora's Network.

 > Please keep full node running if you are participating in auction to avoid Slashing of stake due to inactive Node as a validator.